Miss World 2013

 Miss World 2013 was the 63rd edition of the Miss World pageant, held at the Bali International Convention Center in Bali, South Kuta, Indonesia, on 28 September 2013.

-Yu Wenxia of China crowned Megan Young of the Philippines, as her successor at the conclusion of the event, marking the only time to date that the Philippines has won the Miss World title.
-This victory also made the Philippines the third country to win all of the Big Four international beauty pageants.
+At the end of the event, Yu Wenxia of China crowned Megan Young of the Philippines, as her successor, marking the only time to date that the Philippines has won the Miss World title.
+This victory also made the Philippines the third country to win all of the Big Four international beauty pageants and the first Southeast Asian country to capture the title.
+The first and second runners-up of this year's edition was France's Marine Lorphelin and Ghana's Carranzar Naa Okailey Shooter.

 Background

 Location and date

 It was the first time in Southeast Asia and it also was the first time in the pageant's history that the event was held in a Muslim majority country.

 After protests from hard-line Islamic extremism groups threatened to force the pageant out of Indonesia, the national government announced that the finals would be moved from a venue near the capital city, to a venue on the predominantly Hindu island of Bali.
 Furthermore, Miss World Organization Chairperson Julia Morley replaced the "Beach Fashion" bikini swimsuit event, with a "Balinese Beach Fabric" sarong cloth event.